MarkGrenville/push-to-transcribe/README.md

-# Mac Whisper - Real-time Voice Transcription
+# Push to Transcribe - Real-time Voice Transcription

 A macOS menu bar app that provides real-time voice transcription using OpenAI's Whisper API.